karinstahel/papers-past-open-data-extraction/README.md

 ### Setting up a Python virtual environment

-It's recommended to run this script in a virtual environment to manage dependencies cleanly:
+It's recommended to run this script in a virtual environment to manage dependencies cleanly.
+Open a terminal or command prompt and run the following commands:

 #### Windows
 ```bash